 High altitude pulmonary edema (HAPE) is a potentially fatal condition in which lung capillaries leak and fluid accumulates in the lungs.
 HAPE is uncommon, but can occur in people who rapidly ascend to altitudes above 8200 feet (2500 m).

 HAPE prevention — As with other high altitude illnesses, the best way to prevent HAPE is to ascend slowly.
 This is especially true if you have a previous history of HAPE.

-HAPE symptoms — Symptoms of HAPE include cough, breathlessness at rest or with activity, and difficulty walking uphill.
+HAPE symptoms — Symptoms of HAPE include cough (often with pink, frothy sputum), breathlessness at rest or with activity, and difficulty walking uphill.
 These symptoms usually begin two to four days after arriving at altitude.
 You may or may not also have symptoms of acute mountain sickness (AMS).
 (See 'AMS symptoms' above.)

 Symptoms can worsen, and you may feel more short of breath, even while resting.
 You may also begin to cough up pink, frothy sputum (spit).

 HAPE treatment — HAPE is a medical emergency.
 You should seek medical care or descend as soon as possible if you develop symptoms.
 Waiting to descend can be disastrous; symptoms can worsen quickly and you may not be able to walk.
 Waiting also increases the risk of developing life-threatening complications, or even death.
 (See "High altitude pulmonary edema".)